 • Develop New Hispanic Brand Restaurants in Core and Other Markets.
 We believe that we have significant opportunities to develop new Pollo Tropical and Taco Cabana restaurants in their respective core markets within Florida and Texas and expand into new markets both within Florida and Texas as well as other regions of the United States.
 Our Pollo Tropical restaurants are primarily concentrated in South and Central Florida and our Taco Cabana restaurants are primarily concentrated in larger cities in Texas.
 By increasing the number of restaurants we operate in a particular market, we believe that we can continue to increase brand awareness and effectively leverage our field supervision, corporate infrastructure and marketing expenditures.
 We also believe that the appeal of our Hispanic Brands and our high brand recognition in our core markets provide us with opportunities to expand into other markets in Florida and Texas.
 In addition, we believe that there are a number of geographic regions in the United States outside of Florida and Texas where the size of the Hispanic population and its influence on the non-Hispanic population provide significant opportunities for development of additional Hispanic Brand restaurants.
 In March 2006, we opened our first Pollo Tropical restaurant in the New York City metropolitan area, located in northern New Jersey.
 In addition, we currently are exploring opportunities for expansion of the Taco Cabana brand in new markets.
-In 2005, we opened a total of six new Pollo Tropical restaurants in Texas and we acquired four additional Taco Cabana restaurants in Texas from a franchisee.
-During the nine months ended September 30, 2006, we opened four Pollo Tropical restaurants (including one restaurants in Texas from a franchisee.
-During the nine months ended September 30, 2006, we opened four Pollo Tropical restaurants (including one additional restaurant in the New York City metropolitan area) and three Taco Cabana restaurants in Texas in the fourth quarter of 2006.
-In 2007, we currentl
+In 2005, we opened a total of six new Pollo Tropical restaurants in Florida and six new Taco Cabana restaurants in Texas and we acquired four additional Taco Cabana restaurants in Texas from a franchisee.
+During the nine months ended September 30, 2006, we opened four Pollo Tropical restaurants (including one restaurant in the New York City metropolitan area) and seven Taco Cabana restaurants in Texas and we currently plan to open four Pollo Tropical restaurants and between ten and twelve Taco Cabana restaurants.